forest-fire/firemodel/docs/modeling/model-constraints.md

 }
 ```

-Where you are populating the `all` property with:
+Where you are populating the `products/all` property with:

 ```typescript
 Watch.list(Product).where("region", currentRegion).start();
 Watch.list(Product).where("region", previousRegion").start();
 ```

 ### Other Model Constraints